FISHTRAPS AND FOLKLORE

 This Cantref was held in ancient times by Gwyddno Garanhir who had his castle at Caergwyddno, situated in an area at the end of Cynfelin’s causeway, which today lies under the sea eight miles off the coast.
 The then low lying area necessitated sea defence embankments with a watchman to guard them.
 Seithenin had this responsibility, which was unfortunate as he was a great drunk.
 Elfin, Gwyddno's son, nagged his father to no avail concerning the state of the sea defences.
 On a night of high tide and accompanying tempest, with Seithenin inebriated, the sea broached the dilapidated embankments and drowned forever this Lowland Hundred.
 All were lost except Gwyddno, Elfin and Angharad.
 ‘Proof’ of such tales is the submerged remains of a forest along Borth beach.

 The Cantref Gwaelod legend was convenient to explain the remains of a sunken forest that is always visible somewhere along the Borth shoreline.
 The antiquarian and historian Edward Llwyd commented on them in 1695 when he stated that “I have observed them myself betwixt Borth and Aberdyfi”.
 In the Dark Ages and Medieval times the forest remains must have been more evident than they are today, to the extent that sudden inundation must have seemed the only answer to this puzzling phenomenon.
 According to scientific studies, there were several periods of gradual inundation triggered by rising sea levels beginning around 6000 B.C.
 In the Neolithic period in Britain, from 4500-2500 B.C., the human inhabitants witnessed this slow inundation which possibly continued well into the Bronze Age, 2500-800 B.C.
 The associated tales could have been passed down by the original pre-Celtic inhabitants of Britain, and became mixed with the Celtic mythology.
 Scholarly research denies any sudden shift in land or sea levels, so obviously it was a process that lasted for centuries.
 It is supposed that the Romans, who recorded much of life in Britain, would have noted such events or the remains of sea walls or sunken towns (North, 1957, p.163).
 There have been animal remains found in the shallow seas around the Welsh coast with arrow heads amongst the bones, testifying to the fact that people had lived and hunted where the sea now is during the Mesolithic and Neolothic periods.
 In 1968 Mr. Aran Morris found the remains of an auroch on Borth beach.
 This animal, the now extinct European ox, was hunted by the ancients and its images were painted on the cave wall and ceilings at Altamira and Lascaux.
-In 2016 a 4,000 year old red deer skull and antlers were uncovered on Borth beach.
+In 2012 4,000 year old footprints were found in the clay bed uncovered on the beach under the Slip.
+Four years later a 4,000 year old red deer skull and antlers were also uncovered on Borth beach.

 Topographic changes can be wrought by sea erosion.
 In some places the cliff formations between Borth and Wallog are continually changing because of rock slides.
 In the last thirty years even productive lobster holes, one near Craig y Delyn (Harp Cliff), and another by Carreg Mulfran (Cormorant Rock) that were accessible during the smallest of tides, have both been smashed by the sea.
 Another one further south opposite Carreg Felen (Yellow Rock), so named because it is covered with the lichen xanthoria parietina, has also been destroyed by winter gales.
 This was where local fisherman Aran Morris caught a record six pound lobster in 1968.
 It was reported in the Cambrian News that his father, Thomas Rowley, caught 15 lobsters in one tide in the 1930's.
 The once large grass topped rock feature by Twll Ladi Wen (White Ladies Cave) near Trwyn Pellaf, that could easily be scaled forty years ago, is now no more than a large boulder.
 Tol Faer the folkloric contender for the weir keeper's station, situated between Wallog and Clarach, suffered the same fate centuries ago.
 Nowadays this submerged formation is the haunt of the lobster, the summer visitor the black bream, and in winter the cod.